 Investigator Development Core

-The Pilot Project Program (PPP) was established under the IDC to provide preliminary support and mentoring to junior investigators, with the objective of generating preliminary data that will increase investigators’ competitiveness for NIH and other external health and health equity-related research funding.
+The Pilot Project Program (PPP) supports and mentors ESIs and UR faculty in health equity research, to generate preliminary data that will increase investigators’ competitiveness for NIH and other external health and health equity-related research funding.

-For complete program details, and a listing of the currently funded Pilot Projects, please see the Pilot Project Program website.
+Please see the Pilot Project Program website for complete program details and a listing of the currently funded Pilot Projects.

 For further information, please complete our contact form.